Neamț Citadel: History

+The fortress was a key staging point of the Battle of Ghindăoani in 1395, during which Hungarian troops seeking to pacify the Principality of Moldavia, besieged the fortress for several days.
+It also withstood the Ottoman siege of Mehmed the Conqueror in 1476.

-Rehabilitation of the citadel
+Rehabilitation

-Neamț Citadel was rehabilitated between 2007 and 2009 with European funds, through the Phare 2004-2006 Economic and Social Cohesion Program, to which funds allocated by the Neamț County Council in partnership with the Târgu Neamț Local Council were added.
+Neamț Citadel was rehabilitated between 2007 and 2009 with European Union funds, through the 2004-2006 Economic and Social Cohesion Program, to which funds allocated by the Neamț County Council in partnership with the Târgu Neamț Local Council were added.
 The European funds were the majority, with the two institutions from Neamț County having a contribution of 10% of the value of the works.
 The feasibility study and technical project were prepared by a team led by architects Gheorghe Sion and Corneliu Constantin from the Institute of Historical Monuments Bucharest, and the contractors were SC Iasicon SA Iași and SC Proconsult Company SRL Pașcani.

-The following works were carried out: modernization of the access road, starting with Ștefan cel Mare Street, 1 Decembrie Street, and ending with Aleea Cetății; restoration of the entire architectural ensemble; illumination of the access roads and the monument; construction of new buildings to meet the functional requirements; development of the three existing parking lots near the citadel; water supply and sewerage.
+The following works were carried out: modernisation of the access road, starting with Ștefan cel Mare Street, 1 Decembrie Street, and ending with Aleea Cetății, restoration of the entire architectural ensemble, illumination of the access roads and the monument, construction of new buildings to meet the functional requirements, development of the three existing parking lots near the citadel, water supply and sewerage.

 Neamț Citadel was restored to the national and international tourist circuit on 4 July 2009.
-There are 21 rooms fitted out, including the hall of council and courtroom, the armory, the prison, the store room, the dining room, the chapel, etc. In some rooms, the atmosphere of the past, when the citadel was inhabited, is recreated.
+There are 21 rooms fitted out, including the hall of council and courtroom, the armoury, the prison, the store room, the dining room, the chapel, etc. In some rooms, the atmosphere of the past, when the citadel was inhabited, is recreated.
 In the room used as a prison, there are four mannequins depicting villains in chains.

 Description

 Neamț Citadel is built of river stone (used both as elevation and infill for the walls), quarry stone (used for arches, ledges, pillars, and buttresses) and greenish sandstone rock.
-Between the fortress and the rest of the plateau is a defense ditch on the north side.
+Between the fortress and the rest of the plateau is a defensive ditch on the north side.
 The fortress was entered through a gate called the "Mușatin Gate" located in the middle of the northern wall.

 The Mușatin Fort has the shape of a quadrangle with unequal sides; the north side is 38.50 m, the south side 37.50 m, the east side 47 m and the west side 40 m.
 The walls are almost 3 m thick and were originally about 12-15 m high, supported and reinforced on the outside by 18 strong prismatic buttresses, which correspond to the direction of the inner walls.
-In the four corners of the Mușatin Fort there are defense towers, which are not placed outside the walls, as in the fortresses of Suceava and Șcheia built in the same period, but directly embedded in the skeleton of the walls.
+In the four corners of the Mușatin Fort there are defense towers, which are not placed outside the walls, as in the fortresses of Suceava and Șcheia built in the same period, but directly embedded in the framework of the walls.

 In the middle of the fort was a large inner courtyard, surrounded by rooms for various purposes: